 At the end of the day, it’s not entirely fair for me to say that Company A is better than Company B because they offer, say, more bandwidth.
 Or that you get more WordPress installs, and so on.

-The list above gives you the groundwork to start doing your own research and is a good overview of what you can expect from each platform.
-With that, you can narrow the list down to 3 or 5 companies and start reaching out to them individually, letting them know about your requirements and budget, until you land on the one that gives you the best deal.
+The list above gives you the groundwork to start doing your own research, and is a good overview of what you can expect from each platform.
+With that, you can narrow the list down to three to five companies, and start reaching out to them individually, letting them know about your requirements and budget, until you land on the one that gives you the best deal.